panda3d/panda3d-docs/programming/networking/distributed/distributed-object.rst

 As seen in earlier sections, they can be created on the client repositories and, when created, they will automatically be distributed to other clients.

-To define who will see DOs, they can be set in specific zones.
-Zones are just numbers that have to be set on a DO and a client needs to show interest in them to be able to see objects in them.
+To define who will see :term:`DOs <DO>`, they can be set in specific zones.
+Zones are just numbers that have to be set on a :term:`DO` and a client needs to show interest in them to be able to see objects in them.
 In addition, objects that a client doesn't own can't be updated by that client.
 Only the object's owner can change fields in it, except if they are specially marked with the `clsend` keyword in the DC definition file.